 forwarding parcels abroad

-The Royal Mail weight limit for international parcels is 2Kg, ( or 5Kg if it contains only printed matter such as books, magazines, documents or letters etc. ) Any parcels heavier than this must be shipped by private courier, or be broken down into smaller packages; see below.
+The Royal Mail weight limit for international parcels is 2Kg, (or 5Kg if it contains only printed matter such as books, magazines, documents or letters etc.) Any parcels heavier than this must be shipped by private courier, or be broken down into smaller packages.

 If your parcel meets the criteria we'll email you for permission to carry out the work.

-Any packet or parcel that is to be forwarded outside of the EU must carry a Customs declaration, or CN22.
-You will be emailed for details of its contents and we will complete a CN22 declaration (or CN23 for higher value items) on your behalf, using the information you provide.
+Any packet or parcel that is to be forwarded by the Royal Mail to countries outside of the EU must carry a Customs declaration, or CN22.
+You will be asked for details of its contents and we will complete a CN22 declaration (or CN23 for higher value items) on your behalf, using the information you provide.
+Please note that private courier firms will require a declaration, even for countries within the EU.

 oversized or overweight parcels